Photo by Sam74100/Getty Images

 Life after heat tools

-When you hair stiff and dry, it’ll be time to wash it.
-When you shampoo your hair, notice how your curls respond.
+When you next shampoo your hair after a straightening, notice how your curls respond.
 Do they revert back to normal?
 Are they frizzy or looser?
 If your curls do not revert back to how they were before, use a strengthening conditioner or protein treatment to whip them back into shape.
 It may take a few wash days for your curls to revert completely, and if they don’t, it’s a sign you have heat damage.
 From there you have two options: cut the heat damage from your hair or grow the heat damage out like you’re transitioning.
-Now you can look back at your experience to see what you could have done differently and learn from it.
+Now you can look back at your experience to see what you could have done differently and learn from it — it’s all a part of the journey!